Clairejmeli/Gentrification-Machine-Learning-Model/README.md

 # README File for QSS Senior One Quarter Major Project
 ##### *Claire Meli, 23W*

+## Overview
+This project builds a Random Forest classifier to predict whether a U.S. census tract gentrified between 2000 and 2010, using Census/ACS socioeconomic and land use features.
+The target variable was constructed in R using a two-step methodology: tracts were first identified as "gentrifiable" based on below-median household income in 2000, then classified as gentrified if their composite socioeconomic change score — built from PCA on five indicators including income, rent, and educational attainment — exceeded the 75th percentile of change across gentrifiable tracts in the same city.
+The final model was tuned via randomized grid search with 5-fold cross-validation and evaluated on accuracy, F1 score, ROC/AUC, and feature importance.

+Key finding: features related to neighborhood disadvantage — poverty rate, proportion of renters, and foreclosure rate — were most predictive of gentrification risk.

 ## Files to run
 1. `load_data.R`: load data from files in directory
 2. `modify_data.R`: combine data into data frames for all variables, one data frame for 2000-2003 period and one data frame for 2010-2013 period